For the purpose this policy a vulnerable learner is defined as a child (under 18) who is under the care of the local authority (LA) or a Care Leaver.

 A former relevant child - a young person who is aged between 18 and 21 (up to their 25th birthday if they are in education or training) who, before turning 18, was either an eligible or a relevant child.

 Identification of vulnerable learners

 Paragon Skills recognises the need to identify, support and track those learners who are LAC/Care Leavers and will ensure that this is identified from the outset through the recruitment and enrolment process.
 We will do this by directly asking prospective learners to identify themselves as being a LAC.
-Using this information Paragon Skills will then engage with those LA’s who have corporate parenting responsibility to support the statutory duty placed upon on the LA to ensure that LAC have their education enhanced,
+Using this information Paragon Skills will then engage with those LA’s who have corporate parenting responsibility to support the statutory duty placed upon on the LA to ensure that LAC has their education enhanced, monitored and improved.

 We recognise that there are times when young people choose not to disclose their LAC/Care Leaver status.
-In order to address this we will seek to build relationships with Local Authorities which promote information sharing to ensure that statutory obligations can be met and the life chances of these vulnerable learners promoted.
+In order to address this, we will seek to build relationships with Local Authorities which promote information sharing to ensure that statutory obligations can be met and the life chances of these vulnerable learners promoted.